Flat metal roofs are an economical and aesthetic choice for…

 - Different material patches or screws

 One of the most common issues with tin roofs is that they tend to corrode.
-To avoid corrosion and rust, you should repaint your roof every 2 to 4 years.
+To avoid corrosion and rust, you should repaint your tin roof every 10+ years.
 For the best results, you should first clean the roof from any loose paint and rust using a scraper or a wire brush.
 Once done, paint the roof with a substance that is specifically formulated for metals.
 If you have the time, it is also good to paint any areas where the paint has worn off, even if it is not time to repaint the whole roof yet.

 For the heavy Australian weather conditions, it is also good to apply the correct sealants and paints.
 This would improve the resiliency of your roof and prevent mould, corrosion, and rust issues.
 Some cowboys may paint a tin roof using regular water-based paint instead of a proper roof coating system.
 This could result in a bad blotchy finish or flaking paint, leaving your roof in worse condition than when you started.
 A good paint coating could keep your tin roof in good condition for up to 10 years.